-In an extraordinary public event, Dr. Goodall will reflect on her work advocating for animal welfare and conservation and share her views on the threats facing animals, other environmental crises, and her reasons for hope—including her experience inspiring and engaging youth through her global service program Roots & Shoots.
+In an extraordinary public event, Dr. Jane Goodall will reflect on her work advocating for animal welfare and conservation and share her views on the threats facing animals, other environmental crises, and her reasons for hope—including her experience inspiring and engaging youth through her global service program Roots & Shoots.

 Through more than 50 years of groundbreaking work, Dr. Jane Goodall has not only shown us the urgent need to protect chimpanzees from extinction; she has also redefined species conservation to include the needs of local people and the environment.

 In 1991, Goodall founded Roots & Shoots, a global youth service program designed to foster respect and compassion for all living things, to promote understanding of all cultures and beliefs, and to inspire each individual to take action to make the world a better place for people, other animals, and the environment.

 During the Conversation, Dr. Goodall will inspire the world’s next generation to create positive change for a secure and sustainable future.
 She will be joined for this segment by special guest Jonathan Granoff, President of the Global Security Institute.

 ICV is pleased to present A Conversation with Jane Goodall in partnership with The Franklin Institute of Philadelphia, one of the oldest and premier centers of science education and development in the country.
 We will host a VIP brunch for philanthropists, followed by a lecture and dynamic dialogue.